revanataruk/BMI-CALCULATOR/README.md

 ## 👨‍💻 Usage

-1. Enter your height in centimeters
+1.Enter your height (cm), weight (kg), age
-2. Enter your weight in kilograms
+2.Select your gender
-3. Enter your age
+3.Click Calculate
-4. Select your gender (Man/Woman)
+4.View your BMI, Body Fat %, and category
-5. Click "Calculate" to get your BMI results
+5.Your data is automatically saved
-6. View your BMI history and progress chart
+6.Click the View History button to see your past entries and chart

-## How BMI is Calculated
+## ⚙️ How BMI is Calculated
 The application uses the standard BMI formula:
 ```
 BMI = weight(kg) / (height(m))²